All Case Studies

 123 candidates screened, 78 completed, 1 hired — complete funnel from application to offer

-50 pre-screens completed on day one.
-A task that would take a recruiter 3-4 weeks.
+44 pre-screens completed in the first 3 hours.
+A task that would take a recruiter most of a week.

 The candidate who was hired had received a "proceed" recommendation from the AI